mikaelj/limp/docs/README.txt

 * 2008-05-20 by Mikael Jansson <mail@mikael.jansson.be>

   + New command, ``:Eval``, same functionality as ``\ex``.
+  + Easier keyboard configuration (keys.vim)

 * 2008-05-19 by Mikael Jansson <mail@mikael.jansson.be>

-  + Enters Limp mode automatically for Lisp filetypes (but not yet a real filetype plugin, so it has to be loaded first).
+  + It is now a Lisp filetype plugin, so Limp will start automatically for Lisp files.

 * 2008-05-15 by Mikael Jansson <mail@mikael.jansson.be>

-  + Configurable location of SBCL in the Lisp script.
+  + Configurable location of SBCL in lisp.sh
   + Updated documentation about Cmd for Fn-keys in OS X

-.. raw:: comment

-    * 2008-04-30 by Mikael Jansson <mail@mikael.jansson.be>

-      + Load Limp only when F12 is pressed.
-Alas, no "reset back to previous state", yet.

-Version 0.3.2
 ~~~~~~~~~~~~~
 * 2008-04-28 by Mikael Jansson <mail@mikael.jansson.be>